 The national commander is the chief executive officer and official spokesman of The American Legion, with full power to enforce provisions of the organization's constitution, bylaws and resolutions.
 Each national commander serves a one-year term, after which a new leader is elected at the national convention.
 Five national vice commanders who serve different regions are also elected at the national convention each year.

-Dan Dellinger of Vienna, Va., was elected national commander of the 2.4 million-member American Legion on Aug.
-29, 2013, in Houston, during the 95th national convention of the nation’s largest veterans organization.
+Michael D. Helm of Norcatur, Kansas, was elected national commander of the 2.4 million member American Legion on Aug.
+28, 2014, in Charlotte, N.C., during the 96th national convention of America's largest veterans organization.

 A U.S. Army veteran during the Vietnam War, he served with the 82nd Airborne Division in Fort Bragg, N.C., and earned his Ranger tab in 1972.
 He has been a member of Jack Helt American Legion Post 313 at Lebanon, Neb., since 1972.
 Born in McCook, Neb., he grew up in Norcatur, Kansas.
 He is a retired U.S. Postal Service rural mail carrier with more than 33 years of service.

 Helm served as commander of the Department of Nebraska from 1987 to 1988 and as a national vice commander from 2003 to 2004.
 He also served as the national commander's representative to the National Legislative Commission, the chairman of the National Veterans Affairs & Rehabilitation Commission and the chairman of the Foreign Relations Commission.